dtao/PhilosopherDeveloper/source/posts/2019-02-06-putting-more-thought-into-dependencies.md

 ## The biggest problem

-Probably the biggest oversight that I see being made time and time again is that developers don't appreciate the huge rule that **trust** plays in their dependency strategy.
+Probably the biggest oversight that I see being made time and time again is that developers don't appreciate the huge role that **trust** plays in their dependency strategy.
 We assume that the ecosystems we depend on are full of good, competent actors who are consistently making their software better.
 This is sort of the premise of [semantic versioning][2], commonly known as _semver_,